Mitsubishi Outlander: Mitsubishi Airtrek

+Safety

 Second generation (CW/ZG/ZH; 2006)

 On 17 October 2005, Mitsubishi launched the second generation model, dropping the Airtrek in Japan in favour of adopting the global name.
 It features a new DOHC 2.4 L 16-valve MIVEC engine; INVECS-III continuously variable transmission (CVT), Mitsubishi's AWC system which features electronically controlled four-wheel-drive and stability control, on a stretched Mitsubishi GS platform.
 The North American version, powered by a newly designed 6B31 3.0 L V6 SOHC MIVEC was shown in April 2006 at the New York International Auto Show prior to its release in October the same year.
 Due to the availability of a V6 engine, Mitsubishi returned to offering a shorter version of this vehicle and reintroduced the Mitsubishi RVR on 17 February 2010.
 The usage of a four-cylinder engine under 2.0 liters offers Japanese buyers a vehicle that was in compliance with Japanese regulations concerning exterior dimensions and engine displacement, which has tax advantages, giving buyers the ability to purchase a vehicle capable of seating seven people without paying the tax penalty of a larger engine.

 The second generation Outlander went on sale in Europe in February 2007, and this time included a diesel engine – essential in the European market at the time.
 Mitsubishi chose to purchase Volkswagen's 2.0-litre Pumpe-Düse unit with 140 PS, as also installed in the European market Grandis.
 Before this even went on sale, Mitsubishi had decided that there was a need for a more powerful diesel option and by November 2007 higher end diesel models received PSA's 2.2-liter DW12 common rail diesel with 156 PS.
 Both diesels were labelled "Di-D" by Mitsubishi.
 In September 2010 Mitsubishi's own 2.3-liter 4N14 diesel engine with 177 PS was introduced while the Volkswagen engine was discontinued.
 The PSA unit continued to be available in certain countries.

 The Outlander, which features Mitsubishi's RISE safety body, received a four-star rating from the Euro NCAP car safety performance assessment programme.
 One of its unique features is something Mitsubishi calls a "Flap-Fold Tailgate"; it is a two-piece tailgate integrated into the rear bumper that folds down for easy loading, while serving as a bench when the tailgate is open, able to accommodate up to 400 lb.